Zumium/Fcrypt/README.md

 	-e 	Encrypt
 	-d	Decrypt
 	-k	Password
-	-r 	remove the source file when done
+	-r 	Remove the source file when done
+	-m	Encryption mode.Use 'aes-ecb' or 'aes-cbc' or 'aes-cfb'

 License: